karthik-valliappan/karthik-valliappan/README.md

 computing by using a wide variety of technologies.
-Adapt at learning and implementing new technologies very swiftly as demonstrated by the the transition from a Support Engineer to an AWS/DevOps Engineer.
+Adapt at learning and implementing new technologies very swiftly as demonstrated by the transition from a Support Engineer to an AWS/DevOps Engineer.
 Drives excellence in every project to deliver outstanding results.